ciims/CiiMS/protected/modules/api/README.md

 ### [/user/<id>]

 #### [GET]
+Retrieves user information for a given user.
+This is a privileges command.

 #### [POST]
+Allows for modification of a given user

 ### Authentication [/user/token]
 While many resources from the API do not require authentication, any resource that modifies content (POST) or provides access to restricted content (such as password protects posts, or drafts owned by a contributor) requires an authentication.